TE-Good/Whatify/README.md

 6. From the end-game screen you can choose to play again or return to your dashboard.
 The dashboard can also show you the leaderboard, where you can view the highest scorers on Whatify,

 # Installation

-Make sure to install all our package dependencies from our package-lock file via `npm install` before starting.
+We use pipenv to create a virtual environment for python, if you require a virtual environment we recomment pipenv via `$ brew install pipenv`.

-We use pipenv to create a virtual environment for python, if you require a virtual environment we recomment pipenv via `brew i pipenv`.
+Make sure to install all our package dependencies from our package-lock files via `$ npm install` and `$ pipenv install` before starting.

 # Process
 This was a group project with 3 developers working together, @Tom, @Wilkie, @Davey.
 We used pen and paper to manage a lot of our plans in-real time due to the short length of our task.